 Marcy Handler, an advanced knitter and also my mother, recommends a row counter for a small gift.
 “You just want to get into the rhythm of knitting and don’t want to worry about counting rows and tallying them up on paper,” she says.
 “You don’t have to think with a row counter.”
 Every time you finish a row, you press the top down, and it counts the row for you.
 It only goes up to 99, but Handler says that’s more than enough, unless you’re making a blanket — which usually doesn’t require much row counting anyway, unlike a sweater.

 “Stitch markers are essential for every knitter,” says Laurel Taylor, owner and knitter behind Alabaster Purl.
 And Atiya Jones, an advanced knitter, agrees: “Whether you’re gifting a novice or seasoned knitter, they’ll need stitch markers.”
 Exactly as the name implies, these little rings mark the number of stitches you have within the row so you don’t have to count them, and Handler also finds them particularly useful when knitting cables.
-Taylor likes the hexagonal markers she found on Etsy because they’re “unique and snag free.”
+Taylor likes these markers she found on Etsy because they’re “unique and snag free.”

 But Handler and Jones prefer something a bit more colorful, like these ones from Cocoknits, because they’re easier to keep track of and they look nice.
 “This set from Cocoknits features five styles for varying needle sizes and projects,” says Jones.
 And because they’re “easy to lose,” according to Jones, these come with little cases for you to plop them in when you’re done using them.